-Thus all read chunks that belong to the same RPC argument have the same value in their Position field, and are read in list order into memory regions on the server endpoint.
-This enables gathering RPC argument data from multiple buffers on the client endpoint.
+Thus all read chunks that belong to the same RPC argument have the same value in their Position field, and are read in list order into memory regions on the responder.
+This enables gathering RPC argument data from multiple buffers on the requester.